-Don't forget about property damage liability coverage, which covers any damages you may cause with your car to someone else's property.
-If you are involved in an accident in a residential neighborhood, this is an important coverage to have and is also required coverage, according to the Insurance Information Institute.
+Don't forget about property damage liability coverage, which covers any damages you may cause with your car to someone else's property or vehicle.

 Protect yourself against uninsured and underinsured drivers

 This important and often required auto insurance coverage protects you if an uninsured or underinsured driver is at fault in an accident and they don't carry enough insurance to cover the damages you've sustained in the accident.
 This coverage also applies if you are victim of a hit-and-run collision or if you are hit as a pedestrian, according to the Insurance Information Institute.

 Uninsured drivers are everywhere.
 Nearly 30 million drivers in the US are uninsured (nearly 13 percent).
 More than 20 percent of drivers in Oklahoma, Florida, Mississippi, New Mexico, Michigan and Tennessee are not insured so you want to make sure you're protected.